boltops-tools/terraspace-docs/_docs/dependencies/deploy-multiple.md

     Time took: 7s
     $

 Terraspace provides a reduced-noise summary of the runs.
 The full logs are also written for further inspection and debugging.
-The [terraspace log]({% link _reference/terraspace-log.md %}) command is useful for viewing the logs.
+The [terraspace logs]({% link _reference/terraspace-logs.md %}) command is useful for viewing the logs.

 ## Dependency Graph & Parallelism